otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-05-validation-seeding-query-parameters-deployment/README.md

     take: pageSize,
   };

-  // Add dynamic filtering conditions if filters are provided if (Object.keys(filters).length > 0) {
+  // Build dynamic WHERE clause from filters if (Object.keys(filters).length > 0) {
     query.where = {};